Jared-Glenn/Camelot_The_Resistance/README.md

 You know all members of the Fairy Court, both Good and Evil.
 However, your presence has caused the Grail to start closer to corruption.

-If there are no Fae players in the game (indicated by you not have any secret information), you may also play Reversal cards.
+If there are no Fae players in the game (indicated by you not having any secret information), you may also play Reversal cards.

 ### Queen Guinevere
 **Cards:** Success